Thursday

 12:30 p.m. – 1:30 p.m.

-Placenta Editorial Board Meeting
+Placenta Editorial Board Meeting (by invitation only)

 1:30 p.m. – 3:30 p.m.